 Value GUID to use 1 Always use the PS_MAPI property set, as specified in [MS-OXPROPS] section 1.3.2.
 No GUID is stored in the GUID stream.
 2 Always use the PS_PUBLIC_STRINGS property set, as specified in [MS-OXPROPS] section 1.3.2.
 No GUID is stored in the GUID stream. >= 3 Use Value minus 3 as the index of the GUID into the GUID stream.
-For example, if the GUID index is 5, the second GUID (5 minus 3) is used as the GUID for the name property being derived.
+For example, if the GUID index is 5, the third GUID (5 minus 3, resulting in a zero-based index of 2) is used as the GUID for the name property being derived.